 - 3 tablespoon olive oil

-- Chop zucchini and mince garlic.
+- Chop or shred zucchini and mince garlic.
 Sauté zucchini in olive oil in a frying pan.
 Once the zucchini is tender, add garlic and continue to sauté until garlic is aromatic.
 Once finished, remove from heat and do to next step in the recipe.

 - In a blender, blend the onion and tomatoes.
 Pour purée in a big soup pot.
 If you want a chunky tomato soup, leave one quart or can of tomatoes unblended.

 - Add sautéed zucchini and garlic to the soup pot.

 - Add spices and seasoning to the soup, including chicken bouillon, salt, pepper, thyme, and basil.

 - Remove from heat and let each serving cool down in a bowl.
 Enjoy!

 To spice up the meal, you can sprinkle cheese on the soup and/or add grilled chicken chunks.
 It is also great served with grilled cheese sandwiches!

 Utah State University Extension: Yard & Garden (favorite Utah resources for garden and food preservation)